 This type of fraud occurs when an invoice is created and then submitted for payment for products or services that were never actually delivered or carried out.
-In this scenario, a vendor could be working alone, a hacker could be responsible – something known as invoice re-direction, or a vendor could be colluding with an employee of the invoiced organization in order to ensure that the illegitimate invoice passes through the AP process.
+In this scenario, a vendor could be working alone, a hacker could be responsible – something known as invoice re-direction, or a vendor could be colluding with an employee of the invoiced organization to ensure that the fake invoice passes through the AP process.

 2. Labor Mischarging

-Vendors may include false information on an invoice, regarding the numbers of staff employed and/or hours worked on an order for the purpose of inflating an invoice and increasing the payment they receive.
+Vendors may include false information on an invoice regarding the numbers of staff employed and/or hours worked on an order for the purpose of inflating an invoice and increasing the payment they receive.